chocolatey/docs/input/en-us/central-management/setup/index.md

 ### Executable script code found in signature block

 When attempting to install some components of Chocolatey, you may have seen this error.
-This was a bug due to how the script at [Step 1: Internalize Packages](#step-1-internalize-packages) was exasperating a known issue at <https://github.com/chocolatey/chocolatey-licensed-issues/issues/155>.
+This was a bug due to how the script at [Step 1: Internalize Packages](#step-1-internalize-packages) was [internalizing packages](https://github.com/chocolatey/chocolatey-licensed-issues/issues/155).

 Please go back through Step 1 and re-internalize those packages.
 You may need to overwrite any you would have pushed up (many if it won't let you do a push).
 In Nexus, you can remove the existing items and then upload through there.
 In other repositories you may need to remove the existing package versions you deployed first.